A fully standardised product, but with different prices. How come?

 How come patients in other countries pay more than € 5.80?

 Here it gets difficult.
 The Dutch OMC sells all products for the same price to anyone.
 However, the rules and regulations in other countries differ a lot, resulting in very different prices in each country.
 The price difference (from € 5.80 per gram) for which the product is sold in another country is caused by the cost of transportation and import fees, permits and licensing fees, taxes and additional regulatory steps in the chain.
-German pharmacies, for instance, are obliged by German law to increase the price of their raw (cannabis) material by 100% in order to be allowed to deliver a final product to patients.
+Until March 2020, for instance, German pharmacies were obliged by German law to increase the price of their raw (cannabis) material by 100% in order to be allowed to deliver a final product to patients.
 This is just one of many examples showing Bedrocan and the OMC have no control over the final price of the product in other countries.

 How does Bedrocan feel about the huge price difference between the original production cost and the amount patients have to pay?